Sampong-Starluck/Sampong_dotfile/README.md

 ### Using Script

-To install the configuration using a script, run the following command:
+To install the configuration using a script, modify path in the script to correct file path and run the following command:

 ```shell
 ./install_app.ps1